 - Ask you about your lifestyle such as your stress level, whether you exercise regularly, drink alcohol, smoke or take any drugs

 - Do prenatal blood tests (to determine your blood type, Rh (Rhesus) factor, complete blood count (CBS) and test for diseases such as hepatitis B & C, HIV, sexually transmitted infections (STIs), Tuberculosis (TB) and rubella).
-A urine culture will also be taken.

 - Perform a physical exam and possibly a pelvic exam